In This Section:

 - Courses in which you are currently enrolled

 - Required lower division coursework that you still need

 The B.S. degree in Biology consists of a minimum of 120 semester hours:

-For complete biology course descriptions, please review our undergraduate catalog.
+For complete program outlines and course descriptions, please review our undergraduate catalog.